Stainless Steel Chimney Pipe

 by WoodStovePro WoodStovePro

-Stainless steel is a general term for a group of corrosion resistant steels containing a minimum of 10.5 percent of chromium.
-Varying additions of nickel, molybdenum, titanium, niobium and other elements may be present.
-The mechanical properties and behavior in service of the various types of steel depend upon their composition, and careful selection of the most appropriate steel grade is vital to success in any application.1
+Stainless steel is a general term for corrosion-resistant steel that contains a minimum of 10.5 percent chromium.
+Varying additions of nickel, molybdenum, titanium, niobium, and other elements may also be present.
+The mechanical properties and behavior of various types of steel depend on their composition.
+Choosing the appropriate steel grade is vital to success in any application.[1]

-There are a few types of stainless steel, but for our purposes we’ll only focus on ferritic and austenitic (Figure 1).
+For our purposes, we’re focusing on ferritic and austenitic stainless steels, although there are several types (Figure 1).
 Ferritic stainless steels are plain chromium stainless steels, usually with low carbon content.
 They are magnetic and have good ductility and resistance to corrosion and oxidation.
-They are generally resistant to stress corrosion cracking.2 Ferritic stainless steel shares some traits with austenitic stainless steel but contains no nickel; therefore, they are less expensive to manufacture.
-This allows for a lower price point chimney pipe.
+They are generally resistant to stress corrosion cracking.[2]
+Ferritic stainless steel shares some traits with austenitic stainless steel but contains no nickel, which makes it less expensive to manufacture.
+This allows for a lower-cost chimney pipe.

-Austenitic stainless steels are those containing chromium and nickel with very low carbon content.
-They are non-magnetic, but can become slightly magnetic when cold worked.
+Austenitic stainless steels contain chromium and nickel with very low carbon content.
+They are non-magnetic but can become slightly magnetic when coldworded.
 Cold working also enhances their strength.
-Austenitic stainless steels have excellent corrosion resistance; good formability; good weldability, and excellent mechanical properties over a wide range of temperatures.2 The addition of nickel increases corrosion resistance but also adds to the cost of the material.
+Austenitic stainless steels have excellent corrosion resistance and good formabilit, weldability, and mechanical properties over a wide range of temperatures.[3]
+Adding nickel increases its corrosion resistance but also adds to the cost of the material.

-Figure 2 demonstrates how austenitic stainless steels, 304 and 316, match up against ferritic stainless steels.3We can see that 304 has better corrosion resistance than 430, but 316 is an even better choice for use with corrosive materials.
+Figure 2 shows us how austenitic stainless steels, 304 and 316, match up against ferritic stainless steels.[4]
+The chart shows us that 304 has better corrosion resistance than 430, but 316 is an even better choice for use with corrosive materials.

 If you have any questions, please leave a comment or send us an email.
 We are always happy to help.